Nitya727/Pathfinding_Visualizer/README.md

 2. User can draw walls by clicking and dragging the mouse pointer.
 3. User can customize the grid, experiment with different obstacles, and observe how these changes affect the pathfinding process.
 4. User can add weights to blocks and can randomize the weights.
-5. Users can then choose a speed of the visualization.
+5. User can then choose a speed of the visualization.
 6. This tool visualizes the algorithm and finds the shortest path between start and end nodes.